 Since the inauguration of the first offshore wind park in the Belgian North sea in 2009, Belgium is a pioneer in offshore energy development.
 Today, our tiny country is still 5th in the world when it comes to installed capacity.
 This has brought us not only clean energy, but also investments and jobs.
 Our world-known marine contractors have diversified as EPCI contractor in offshore wind, we have industry leaders in the design and engineering of offshore wind farms and in the manufacturing of foundations and offshore substations, and numerous SME’s have successfully introduced top-technology and unique services.

 This tour brings you to the “Mekka” of offshore wind in Flanders, the port of Ostend.
 We will show you how the port has transformed and accommodated this new sector.
 We focus on collaborations between industry, knowledge institutes and government which thrive new developments.
 Last but not least, you will learn about over 40 mio € new investments of the Flemish government in maritime R&D infrastructures in Ostend, which will facilitate future growth in the blue economy: offshore energy, clean and autonomous shipping, coastal protection, marine aquaculture, etc.

-Introduction (on the bus): Offshore renewable energy developments in Belgium by Ann Overmeire - community manager Blue Cluster
+Introduction (on the bus): Offshore renewable energy developments in Belgium & roadmap Blue Cluster by Ann Overmeire - community manager Blue Cluster

 Role of the port of Ostend in the offshore development by Dirk Declerck, CEO of the port of Ostend

-15:00-15:30: Visit to the Marine Station Ostend and the Marine Robotics Centre of the Flanders Marine Institute (c)
+14:45-15:30: Visit to the Marine Station Ostend with the Marine Robotics Centre of the Flanders Marine Institute (c)

 16:30: departure to Antwerp, FMCCA